TypeScript SDK for runtime authorization

 Use guard to validate tool calls without wrapping.
 Returns a decision object for conditional logic, custom workflows, or pre-flight checks.

-Standalone guardtypescript
+Standalone guard

 import { Veto } from 'veto-sdk';